Union of UEA Students: Campaigns

 Over the 2011/12 academic year, there was a sizable campaign, supported by the Union of UEA Students, on the UEA campus to save the School of Music from closure.
 Although ultimately unsuccessful, the campaign saw hundreds of students end demonstrations, fundraisers and rallies against the closure.

 From 2011, UEA students, including many members of the student society People & Planet organised an anti-sweatshop campaign, calling on the university to affiliate to the Worker Rights Consortium.
 After a three-year campaign, including mass petitioning, banner drops and a mass nearly naked protest, the university agreed to affiliate to the WRC in November 2014.

 In late 2013, the union council voted to hold a campus-wide referendum asking students whether they wanted Blurred Lines banned from campus.
 The referendum resulted in a 75% no vote, one of few unions not to ban the song from its campus.

 2013 also saw the launch of the Fossil Free campaign, as part of an international initiative to lobby public institutions to divest from the fossil fuel industry.
 The campaign has seen five universities in the UK remove their investments from such companies, but as of yet UEA has refused to end any of its investments.
 This is in spite of 1,000 students signing a petition in support of the campaign, 95 academics signing an open letter calling for divestment and a series of high-profile stunts and actions organised by the Student Union and the Fossil Free campaign group.

 Membership services

 The Union provides a professional advice centre, and funding for clubs and societies.
 In addition to this, a key function of the Union is to be an independent expert voice of students, and as such provides and supports representation of its members on University Committees.

 Representation

 Led by the Undergraduate and Postgraduate Education officers, the Union supports 399 student representatives (2010/11) to help represent their course mates to the university on issues relating to education and the student experience.

-The officers are supported in this task by faculty convenors.
-There is one convenor for each faculty who is recruited and appointed by the Union, and is responsible to the Union, but gains a bursary from the university for their service, and to ensure that anyone who wants to run isn't dis-incentivised by the amount of time they would have to invest in the role.